-- Does the programme/course title reflect the defined scope of practice? - The specialist areas to be covered and any limitations to the scope of practice? - The duration of the programme/course; - The amount of face-to-face contact time between the programme/course team and the students (this must be a minimum equivalent of four days; however, where blended elearning is included there must be a minimum of two full contact days); - The content of the teaching provided; - How knowledge and understanding of the theory will be assessed; - How the core topics of science and technology and professional issues will be covered; - The practical clinical training provided; - How the students will gain practical clinical experience;

-- Who will supervise students' practice training throughout the programme/course? - How the students are to be assessed to ensure competence to practise; - The competency certificate issued on successful completion of the programme/course.
+- Does the course title reflect the defined scope of the course? - The specialist area to be covered and any limitations to the scope of practice? - The duration of the course;

+- The amount of face-to-face contact time between the course team and the students (this must be a minimum equivalent of 4 days; however, where blended e-learning is included, there must be a minimum of 2 full contact days); - The content of the teaching provided; - How knowledge and understanding of the theory will be assessed; - How the core topics of science and technology and professional issues will be covered; - The practical clinical training provided; - How the students will gain practical clinical experience; - Who will supervise students' clinical training throughout the course? - How the students are to be assessed to ensure competence to practise; - The competency certificate issued on successful completion of the course.

-In relation to the above, Programme/Course Leads need to be aware of the following statement to reinforce the use of the Documentation Checklist (Appendix 2) and to understand that poor documentation can cause a delay in the process.
+In relation to the above, Course Leaders need to be aware of the following statement to reinforce the use of the Documentation Checklist (Appendix 3) and to understand that poor documentation can cause a delay in the process.

 CASE accreditors undertake this work in addition to their substantive roles.
 To ensure timely and effective accreditation processes, documentation should be complete, in a logical order with clear indexing and sent in a timely manner.
 The CASE website has a section entitled 'Documentation requirements - A checklist for the course team' to assist course teams when preparing for accreditation / reaccreditation.